jonathanmabilangan/scraping_lotto_results/README.txt

 # Disclaimer: This application does not predict what will be the winning number combination of the future lotto results.

 # Setting up in local
+  Fill out environment variables in local.env file
+    * If database is not yet created.
+Kindly create one using MySQL

   Create virtual environment through terminal:
   ```python3 -m venv venv```